Nová Pankrác s.r.o.

 Today, it is possible to build 18,712 m2 of GFA in the area.
 The current zoning plan of the plot as “non-interfering production and services” will become illogical in the future with the construction of the new metro station D Olbrachtova; it is, therefore, necessary to initiate a change in the zoning plan, which will enable the creation of a contemporary, high-quality building.
 The competition aims to prepare a basis for changing the zoning plan, which will consider the new metro station D as a local center, and subsequently implement the proposed project in cooperation with the investor.
 We believe that this will create a dominant building of a high architectural level with an excellent ratio between the building‘s price and value.

-Based on an open call, an unlimited number of architect offices and teams are able to apply.
-A jury with majority by independent experts will select 5 participants to create their proposals.
+Based on an open call, an unlimited number of architect offices and teams were able to apply.
+A jury with majority by independent experts selected 5 participants to create their proposals.
 These teams will tour the site and present and discuss their work in progress with the jury.
 They will also be able to present their final designs to the jury.

 He studied architecture in Brno at the Technical University, at the Dutch Technische Hogeschool Delft.
 After graduation, he continued his postgraduate studies at the Academy of Fine Arts in Prague.
 In the early 1990s, he worked at SIAL - Stavoprojekt in Liberec and Paris in the studio of Jean Nouvel.
 In 1993, together with Lada Kolaříková, he founded the RKAW studio.
 In 2013, the RKAW studio was nominated for the European Architecture Prize for the Na Zatlance apartment building in the heart of Smíchov in Prague.